willryan/factory.ts/README.md

 Derivations are processed in the order they are defined, and all `withDerivation` functions produce a new immutable Factory.

+If you wish to use an underlying factory's returned value for a given property as _input_ to derive a new value for the property, you can use `withSelfDerviation()`.
+This will ensure the key you are deriving has a valid starting value (not the case when using `withDerivation`).

 Finally, you could instantiate a `Derived<TOwner,TProperty>` for the value of a property inside a `Factory.makeFactory` definition, but the type inference can't help you as much - you'll have to indicate the type of TOwner and TProperty.

 ### Combining factories